Palestine–Taiwan relations: Trade relations

-Humanitarian aid
+Humanitarian aid and civil society

-Since 7 October 2023, the Taiwanese government and much of Taiwanese public has tended to support Israel during the Gaza war, though there are also pro-Palestinian organizations in Taiwan who have frequently protested against Israel.
-The Taiwanese foreign ministry distributes humanitarian aid to the population in the Gaza Strip through the Taipei Economic and Cultural Office in Jordan and Mercy Corps.
+Taiwan's Ministry of Foreign Affairs (MOFA) distributes humanitarian aid to the population in the Gaza Strip through the Taipei Economic and Cultural Office in Jordan and Mercy Corps.
 In May 2024, the Taiwanese government donated $500,000 USD to Mercy Corps as funds for distributing humanitarian supplies to Gazan civilians, such as food, drinking water, clothing, and tents.

+In 2024 October 7, the Taiwan Alliance for a Free Palestine group held a demonstration outside the Israeli representative office in Taiwan.
+Others groups have participated in demonstrations as well.

+In April 2025, the political parties Taiwan Obasang Political Equality Party and Green Party Taiwan, alongside civil society organisations including Taiwan International Workers Association and the Indonesian migrant workers' Serikat Buruh Industri Perawatan Taiwan association, presented a list of demands to MOFA to end the genocide.

-On 15 September 2025, Taipei Economic and Cultural Office in Tel Aviv collaborated with the charity Save a Child's Heart to establish a program to help Palestinian children with heart disease and to provide training for Palestinian medical staff.
+On 15 September 2025, the Taipei Economic and Cultural Office in Tel Aviv collaborated with the charity Save a Child's Heart to establish a program to help Palestinian children with heart disease and to provide training for Palestinian medical staff.
 The first phase saw 10 Palestinian children from the West Bank receive treatment in a children's hospital in Israel, along with the training of Palestinian doctors.

+Cultural relations

+The Taiwan International Documentary Festival 2026 organised by national film archive Taiwan Film and Audiovisual Institute featured 14 films on Palestinian history, including films by Palestinian filmmakers Mohanad Yaqubi, (Note: Director of Life Is Beautiful (2023 film).)
+Kamal Aljafari and Azza El-Hassan.